nbsdx/binja-ui-tweaks/README.md

 # Dependencies

 1. Ubuntu 16.04 (only platform tested)
-2. Binary Ninja
+2. Binary Ninja (only dev channel has been tested)
 3. PyQt5 (Ubuntu Repo Version)
 4. [binja-ui-api](http://www.github.com/nbsdx/binja-ui-api)

 # Usage

-Drop "binja-ui-tweaks.py" into the plugins directory (must be able to see the BinjaUI directory).

-Tweaks will show up in the "Tools" menu.
-Since they require the view from Binary Ninja, we cannot use the AddMenuTree function from BinjaUI.
+Place the `tweak-installer.py`, `.tweaks`, and `UITweaks` in the plugin directories.

+Available tweaks are listed in .tweaks.
+If you want to disable certain tweaks, you can comment them out by prefixing them with a `#`.

+By default all tweaks are enabled.

 # Features

 ## Sortable Function Window

-Location: `Tools -> Tweak Function List`

-* Enables you to sort the function list.
+This tweak allows you to sort the function list via a header at the top of the panel.
+Clicking on the panel will change the sort direction (signified by an arrow pointing up or down).

 ### Bugs

-1. Will only work for one view.
-Whichever view that is is probably random if you have more than one open.
-I sugest not using more than one view with this tweak currently
-  * You might be able to enable the tweak, then open another view, but you probaly won't be able to enable the tweak for the new tab.
+* No known bugs

 ## Function Graph Preview

-Location: `Tools -> Add Graph Preview`

-* Gives you a high-level overview of your function - similar to IDA's.
+Gives you a high-level overview of your function - similar to IDA's.
 It's located in the `Graph` tab next to `Xrefs`

 ### Bugs